All Episodes

 Do you realize that?

-Ben Jealous, the former head of the NAALCP, says he's going to endorse Bernie Sanders.
+Ben Jealous, the former head of the NAA LCP, says he's going to endorse Bernie Sanders.

-Crazy Bernie owns New Hampshire, at least right now looks like it, but you get out of New Hampshire, move on down the campaign trail, and Bernie Sanders is he's with the chuckwag, you know, Sayonara.
+But you get out of New Hampshire, move on down the campaign trail, and Bernie Sanders is with the Chuckwag, you know, Cyanara, right?

 Well, yeah, for now, I know.

-Well, I tell you I was right about Hillary.
+Well, I tell you, I was right about Hillary.

-I knew this is going to happen.
+I knew this was going to happen.

-Uh she's having all kinds of trouble with women in this campaign, and specifically young women, the millennial women, and it was exactly as I forecast.
+She's having all kinds of trouble with women in this campaign and specifically young women, the millennial women.

 And admittedly, this is not a tough prediction to make, but these young women of millennial age who have been raised on the fact that everybody's out to rape them on campus and that men are predators and society doesn't care.